shashwatnayak/tweets-analysis/README.md

-# tweets-analysis
+# Tweets-analysis

-My application for sentiment analysis in Twitter Certain topics to be decided.
+My application for sentiment analysis on Twitter
+This is simple application to use sentiment analysis using TextBlob